How to Use Slow Shutter Speed With a Flash to Freeze Motion in a Photo

 How to Freeze an Image With Flash

-One of the first things that most photographers learn is that in order to get sharp photos with no motion blur, you have to use a shutter speed that is high enough to freeze the motion in the scene.
+One of the first things that most photographers learn is that in order to get sharp photos with no motion , you have to use a shutter speed that is high enough to freeze the motion in the scene.

 For natural light photographers, this is just a limitation they have to live with.
 The cool thing about flash photography is that the extremely short duration of the flash allows to freeze action, even with a slow shutter speed.
-In fact, you can get a sharp photo of a person with a 30-second shutter speed.
+In fact, you can get a sharp of a moving person with a 30-second shutter speed.

 Camera Shake vs. Motion Blur